rkoziol/react-typescript-jest-boilerplate/README.md

 Before You commit or push something on repository, Husky will run code lints and tests.
 The configuration files are in the main project folder.

-I will add redux usage soon. :)
+I will add redux & context API soon.